particle-iot/docs/src/content/webhooks.md

 ###spark webhook create

-  Registers your webhook with the Spark Cloud.
+  Registers your webhook with the Particle Cloud.
 Creates a postback to the given url when your event is sent.
 See [Webhook Options](#webhook-options) for JSON formatting requirements and parameters.

 ```sh
 # how to create a webhook with json data using the CLI